 Travel Tips: I recommend visiting the Batu Caves on a weekday – there were very few people during my visit, which made it more pleasant.
 For an extraordinary visit (with big crowds), you can go during the annual Thaipusam Festival (based on Tamil calendar, January/February).

-Taking the KL Komuter train from KL Sentral Station is fast (26 minutes), cheap ($1 roundtrip) and easy to do, with all signs in English.
+Getting to Batu Caves from KL Sentral is easy – just take the KL Komuter train, it’s fast (26 minutes), cheap ($1 roundtrip) and easy to do, with all signs in English.
 Trains are clean and run every 15-30 minutes from 7:00h to mid-night.
-The caves are open to visitors from 7:00 to 20:00h and there is no entrance fee.
+The Batu Caves train station is just a short walk from the batu caves entrance.
+The caves are open to visitors from 7:00 to 20:00h and the batu caves entrance fee is… free!